Zoubi/blog/_drafts/Build-a-UE4-multi-platforms-game-on-jenkins.md

                 env.DEPLOY_DIRECTORY = "${params.ROOT_DEPLOY_DIRECTORY}/${env.CLIENT_CONFIG}"

                 try {
+                    // Always build manually the editor due to a bug:
-                    buildEditor( it )
+                    // using RunUAT does not always compile the UE4Editor-XXX.dll buildEditor( it )
-                    buildCookRun( it )
+                    // Do the actual build cook run; All specialized work is handled here buildCookRun( it )
                     sendMessageToSlack( "Successfully processed", it, "good" )
                 } catch ( Exception err ) {